Will you be opening a salon in 2020?

 Take These Steps To Open A Salon With Confidence

-If you are serious about opening a salon, you will need to sit down and put a plan of action.
+If you are serious about opening a salon, you will need to sit down and put a plan of action in place.

 Making such a big decision should never be taken lightly or rushed.

-Let’s look at the fundamental decisions you will need to make when opening any business, including a hair salon business & marketing.
+Let’s look at the fundamental decisions you will need to make when opening any business, including a hair salon business & marketing it.

 Commission Or Booth Rental?